 Crimson Tide land five players from Alabama and one from Tennessee, Florida and Mississippi

 Norris' return to Tuscaloosa paid immediate dividends, as the Crimson Tide was one of the top offensive units in the country in 2009.
-That season the Tide ranked in the top-25 nationally in nine offensive categories, including home runs per game (7th, 1.84), slugging percentage (7th, .566), home runs (8th, 107), doubles (12th, 142), runs scored (18th, 509), runs per game (18th, 8.8), batting average (22nd, .330), doubles per game (23rd, 2.35) and total hits (25th, 689).
+That season the Tide ranked in the top-25 nationally in nine offensive categories, slugging percentage (7th, .566), home runs (8th, 107), doubles (12th, 142), runs scored (18th, 509), batting average (22nd, .330), doubles per game (23rd, 2.35) and total hits (25th, 689).
 Following the 2009 season, Norris, along with Gaspard, were named the SEC assistant coaches of the year by SEBaseball.com.

-Norris tutored Kent Matthes, the 2009 SEC Player of the Year who led the nation with a school record 28 home runs.
+Norris also tutored Kent Matthes, the 2009 SEC Player of the Year who led the nation with a school record 28 home runs.
 Matthes, a fourth-round draft pick by the Colorado Rockies, hit .358 with 28 home runs and 81 RBI in 2009.
 That season, Matthes ranked second nationally in home runs per game (0.50), third in slugging percentage (.858), sixth in RBI per game (1.45), 11th in RBI (81) and 12th in total bases (175).
 A finalist for several national awards, Matthes was named the National Collegiate Baseball Writers Association District III Player of the Year.

 Norris earlier worked with 2008 All-SEC performers Alex Avila and Brandon May.
 Avila hit .343 with 17 home runs and 62 RBI as a junior and was selected in the fifth round of the 2008 MLB Draft, making his Major League debut with the Detroit Tigers on Aug.
 6, 2009.
-He is the first Alabama player under Norris' tutelage to reach the big leagues.
+He became the first Alabama player under Norris' tutelage to reach the big leagues.
 May, a 36th round draft pick in 2009 by the Chicago Cubs, hit .347 with 12 home runs and 69 RBI and led the SEC with 39 RBI in 30 league games.
 In 2008, May hit .365 with five home runs and 50 RBI.
 Vin DiFazio was a 12th-round draft pick by the Texas Rangers following the 2009 season.

-A 23rd-round draft pick by the Atlanta Braves in 1996, Norris had been a two-year starter for the Tide.
+A 23rd-round draft pick by the Braves in 1996, Norris had been a two-year starter for the Tide.
 He batted .283 (72-for-254) as a junior in 1995 with three home runs and 34 RBI in 63 starts.
-Norris was named to the 1995 NCAA East Regional all-tournament team, after batted .316 (6-for-19) with two runs scored and five RBI.
+Norris was named to the 1995 NCAA East Regional all-tournament team, after batting .316 (6-for-19) with two runs scored and five RBI.

 Norris was elected team captain on the Tide's 1996 SEC championship team that finished with a then-school record 50 wins.
 Alabama also captured the 1996 SEC Tournament championship at the Hoover Met and hosted an NCAA Regional for the first time in program history.
 Norris led the Tide to its first College World Series appearance since 1983 during his senior year.
-He batted .370 (105-for-284) with seven home runs and 49 RBI, en route to being named first team All-American by the Super Smith Team.
-He also was a first team All-SEC honoree and American Baseball Coaches Association All-South Region pick.
+He batted .370 (105-for-284) with seven home runs and 49 RBI, en route to being named a 1996 first team All-American by the Super Smith Team.
+Norris also was a first team All-SEC honoree and American Baseball Coaches Association All-South Region pick.

 Following his professional career, Norris completed his bachelor's degree in human environmental science in 2007.
 Prior to playing at Alabama, Norris was a two-year starter at Central Alabama Community College in Alexander City, Ala.

 A native of LaGrange, Ga., Norris was born Jan.
 14, 1973.
 He is married to the former Rene' Simpkins.
-The couple welcomed their first child, son Colton Dax Norris, in October of 2010.
+The couple welcomed their first child, son Colton Dax Norris, in September of 2010.